Sam-Hedges/Sam-Hedges.github.io/docs/_projects/(14) Endless-Runner.md

 name: Endless Runner
 tags: [Unity]
 tools: [Unity]
-image: ../assets/EndlessRunner/generation.gif
+image: ../assets/EndlessRunner/preview.jpg
-description: This was a collaborative project made for a University assignment
+description: During my 2nd year of University, with a team of my peers, we created an endless runner style game.
+This was for practice creating games collaboratively, as up to this point many of us had not yet worked in teams to create games.
+status: wip
 ---

 # **Project Info**